 Based on the numbers revealed above, is it worth filing an insurance claim?
 Often, yes, but not always.
 It depends on these factors:

 If you have a history of filing accident claims, another claim may increase your risk profile and thus your insurance premium.
 Databases keep records of claims so insurers can assess you.
 Filing a claim that is close to your deductible amount could also impact your report.

 You should consult your insurance company if you have concerns about your insurability due to an extensive history of accidents or loss.
-In the event that your insurance company drops you as a policyholder (legally, you must be notified before this happens), your new insurance carrier with this knowledge may adjust your new premiums as a higher risk.
-Even if you stay with your current provider, you risk your premiums going up.
-[Discover 11 ways to save money on business insurance.]
+If your insurance company drops you as a policyholder, your new insurance carrier may adjust your new premiums as a result of higher risk.
+Even if you stay with your current provider, you take the risk that your premiums will increase.

-If the loss is minor – such as damage to your own business property that is less than the cost of your deductible, doesn’t impact another party, and carries no chance of legal action, further damage, or associated medical costs – and you can pay out of pocket, you may not want to file a claim.
+If the loss is less than the cost of your deductible; doesn’t affect another party; carries no chance of legal action, further damage or associated medical costs; and you can pay out of pocket, you may not want to file a claim.

 If you decide not to file a claim, there are ways to deduct the loss from your tax returns.
 How you should go about this depends on the legal structure of your business.
 Be sure to consult a tax accountant in this case and carefully weigh your options.